 3# Sharing chores is absolutely essential

 A woman who agrees to do everything in the house needs to renegotiate the contract!
-It takes an energy of a superhero to cook, clean and run the house.
+It takes the energy of a superhero to cook, clean and run the house.
 How mums get it done daily is beyond me.
 Sharing the chores on the other hand makes it fun.
-I feel more responsible after ordering the dinner only after a week!
+I feel more responsible after ordering dinner only after a week!

-4# Hats off to Working mums
+4# Hats off to working mums

 Mums, Stay-at-home parenting is a big deal in itself.
-But you balance the household and the job with an ease of a Management Guru.
+But you balance the household and the job with the ease of a Management Guru.
 However, one thing That you often do, but I avoided doing was to feel guilty.

 I did not do a lot of things that a ‘good’ parent would have done.
 My son did not learn a few things over the week.
 But we had fun.
 I don’t think that makes me a bad parent.
 So mums, especially the working ones, you are balancing the world.
 Stop feeling guilty and take a bow!